ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 [Eth.link](https://eth.link/) provides a way for any browser to access your website.
 Simply append `.link` to your domain `Your_Domain.eth.link`.
 There are no additional steps for this.
 Simply give it time to propagate.

+## Up next

-Next up, we'll take a look at a tool that will help make this whole process easier: [Fleek](./introducing-fleek)
+In the next tutorial in this series, we'll take a look at a tool that will help make this whole process easier: [Fleek](./introducing-fleek)